CEDStandards/CEDS-Data-Warehouse/Contributing.md

 * All tables names must be in plural form (eg. DimSchools).
 * Dimension tables should be in this format "Dim[CEDS Entity/Element Name]".
-* Fact tables should be in this format "Fact[Busienss Process or Line of Business]".
+* Fact tables should be in this format "Fact[Business Process or Line of Business]".

 ## Star Schema